 Whether you’re launching a new site or looking to migrate to a new host, you’ll need a provider that offers reliable uptime.
 If your server is down, no one can have access to your website.

 Consistent downtime causes long-term damage to your brand reputation and SEO.
 Think about how your readers feel when attempting to access your content only to realize that your servers are down.

 Both of the providers are neck and neck and have excellent uptime statistics of well over 99.9% on average.
 Per data from Pingdom, Bluehost has not dropped beneath 99.9% uptime in the past two years on their trial site.

-In contrast, GoDaddy has gone below their uptime guarantee of 99.9% a total of 5 times in two years.
+In contrast, GoDaddy has gone below its uptime guarantee of 99.9% a total of 5 times in two years.

 Bluehost doesn’t provide a refund if you have downtime issues.
 However, they pledge to sort out any downtime-related issue in less than 15 minutes.
 Yet, in our experience, a fast response time hasn’t always been the case.